temperlang/css-color-4/src/conversion.temper.md

       }
     }

+Convert an array of linear-light a98-rgb  in the range 0.0-1.0 to gamma corrected form negative values are also now accepted.

     export let gamA98rgb(rgb: List<Float64>): List<Float64> {
       rgb.map { (val): Float64 =>
         let sign = if (val < 0.0) { -1.0 } else { 1.0 };